 The public participates in the National Environmental Policy Act (NEPA) process during the following key stages:

 - Public Scoping Period: The public helps to identify the scope of analysis, environmental resource areas, and potential alternatives to be analyzed in the EIS.
 Input received during the public scoping period is considered in the development of the Draft EIS.

 The National Guard Bureau will consider all substantive comments in development of the Draft EIS.

-- Draft EIS Public Review and Comment Period: After public scoping is complete, the next opportunity for public comment will be when the Draft EIS is available for review, which is anticipated to be in summer 2023.
+- Draft EIS Public Review and Comment Period: After public scoping is complete, the next opportunity for public comment will be when the Draft EIS is available for review, which is anticipated to be in fall 2023.
 During the Draft EIS public review and comment period, the public reviews, evaluates, and comments on the environmental impact analysis presented in the Draft EIS.
 Input received during this period is considered in the development of the Final EIS.

 Public Scoping Meetings

 Public scoping meetings were held virtually and in-person at each alternative location on the dates below.